 These plastic film canisters are becoming obsolete, but can still be found at camera stores and where film is processed or maybe even in a junk drawer in your home.

-What Can You Do With Plastic Film Canisters?
+What Can You Do With Empty Film Canisters?

 Prest-O Change-O !
 Add some decorative paper, buttons, an earring, tulle, and some sheet music to the plastic film canisters along with some hot glue and you have…